tomjrwilliams/xfactors/README.md

 - everythings plays nicely with JAX's auto grad functionality.

+- it's straight-forward to work with irregular array shapes (just work with the tuple instead).

 - xf models can be manipulated just like any other data structure.

 This last point, in particular, allows us to:

-- re-use fully- / partially- / un- trained components / pathways of one model as part of another.
+- re-use fully- / partially- / un- trained components and pathways of one model as part of another.

 - semi-dynamically filter out certain execution paths (say, for training vs scoring vs testing), without impinging on JAX's static shapes constraint (see [here](https://jax.readthedocs.io/en/latest/errors.html#jax.errors.UnexpectedTracerError))

 - semantically diff two related models (forthcoming).

-As mentioned above, this is still a very much work-in-progress project, that I'm in the process of refactoring out - rewriting large chunks on the way - from our main code base at [Haven Cove](https://havencove.com/).
+As mentioned above, this is still a very much work-in-progress project, that I'm in the process of refactoring out (and rewriting) from our main code base at [Haven Cove](https://havencove.com/).

-The unit tests are likely the best place to start for an idea of how the project works in pactise.
+The unit tests are likely the best place to start for an idea of how the project works in pactice.

-Note, the package for now also includes some other convenience utilities from my day job, until I can find a more appropriate long term home for them.
+Note, the package for now also includes some other convenience utilities from my day job (until I can find a more appropriate long term home for them).

 ## License